How to Organize & Pay Bills On-Time

-I get far too excited about sharing my bill pay plans.
+I get far too excited about sharing my bill payment plans.
 So instead of boring my friends to death, I figured a great way to express my excitement can be through written form.
 This is how I manage my bills.

 I budget based on paycheck.
 In my physical planner, I write down the upcoming bills that need to be paid, whether it be yearly, monthly, or once in a while.
 For example:

-Just writing that list made me a little be anxious and there is way more that should be on there.
+Just writing that list made me a little be anxious and there is way more than should be on there.
 It is important to have a good sense of what I am working with and what I need to keep an eye out for.

 I then allocate which paycheck I am using to fund these expenses.
 When payday comes around, I immediately pay those bills and breathe easy.
 This works really well for me, even with automating my payments.
 If I know I have my student loans deducted on the 24th of each month, I take that into account when determining what bills to pay with my paychecks.

 I love Google Calendar.
 I may be Google Calendar's biggest fan.
 Google should sponsor me but specifically their calendar division.
 If my friends want to hang out with me, I make them send me calendar invites.
 They are not thrilled about it but I will wear them down eventually.

 Anyway, using that list from above, I add those due dates and statement dates to my calendar.
 It is so helpful to just look at my calendar for the month and see which bills are coming up.
 I also enjoy physical planners.
 I look at my Google Calendar and add those dates to my physical planner.
 When it comes to unexpected bills, I scan it and plan its payment date.

 I Use and Abuse Notifications

 On that same insane calendar note, I add notifications, but I add them strategically.
 I never want to get to the point of having so many notifications that I just ignore it.
 That would defeat the point of me having so many notifications.
 I prefer notifications on my phone and the confirmation of payment to my email.